realworldocaml/book/en/01-prologue.md

 carefully.

-At this stage, the Windows operating system is also unsupported, and only MacOS X, Linux, FreeBSD and OpenBSD can be expected to work reliably.
+At this stage, the Windows operating system is also unsupported, and only Mac OS X, Linux, FreeBSD and OpenBSD can be expected to work reliably.
 We realize this is a concern; there are no fundamental barriers to Windows support, but we're focussed on getting the main content finished before getting stuck into the porting effort.